sebastianpfischer/investment-portfolio/README.md

 7. Ability to define optimization methods for your portfolio e.g. with the integration of https://github.com/tradytics/eiten
 8. Ability to measure the deltas between your portfolio and the "optimized one" to be able to react to it
 9. Ability to setup a simple selling strategy (when your stock grow disproportionate, etc...
-10. Ability to setup more complex selling strategies (algorthm based) - do not know yet how to do it.
+10. Ability to setup more complex selling strategies (algorithm based) - do not know yet how to do it.
-11. Export posibilities to excel or else
+11. Export possibilities to excel or else

-## Shoulds
+## Should

 - Use prompt (https://python-prompt-toolkit.readthedocs.io/en/master/pages/asking_for_input.html) to have autocompletion instead of click

 ## Warning

-I'm not in the finantial domain.
-I just try to help myselve building my portfolio and I do not want to use excel to handle it.
+I'm not in the financial domain.
+I just try to help myself building my portfolio and I do not want to use excel to handle it.